rbnhmll/vue-workshop/vueJS_workshop.md

   async search() {
     ...
 ```
+>**Note** ☝

->☝ Note: Notice the `this` keyword in our methods?
+>Notice the `this` keyword in our methods?
 This is how we will reference any data property or method from within another part of our app, instead of referencing `app`.

 ### Directives: Event Handling with `v-on`